wgross/IdentityShell/docs/example.md

 UserClaims              : {}
 Properties              : {}
 ```
-The cmdlet Get-IdentityApiScope allow to browse the avaliable api scopes.
+The cmdlet Get-IdentityApiScope allow to browse the available api scopes.
-The api refers to the scope from above by its name.
-Every Api has to have at least one scope:
+The api refers to the scope by its name.
+Every api has to have at least one scope:
 ```powershell
 PS> Set-IdentityApiResource -Name "api1" -DisplayName "My Api" -Scopes "api1"